Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to a critical point where a decision or event reveals the true nature of a situation.
-The phrase does not refer to a literal "moment" in time where truth is revealed but uses the term metaphorically to describe a decisive or revealing moment.
+The idiom does not refer to a literal "moment" in time where truth is revealed but uses the term metaphorically to describe a decisive or revealing moment.

 Origin: